 ON THIS PAGE: You will find out more about side effects that can occur long after treatment for this type of lymphoma has ended.
 To see other pages, use the menu on the side of your screen.

-Patients who have been treated for lymphoma have an increased risk of developing other diseases or conditions later in life, as chemotherapy and radiation therapy can cause permanent damage to healthy parts of the body.
-Treatments have improved in the last 30 years, and now patients who have received treatment for lymphoma are less likely to experience late effects; however, there is still some risk.
-Therefore, it is important that people receive follow-up care to watch for the late effects explained below.
+Patients who have been treated for lymphoma have an increased risk of developing other diseases or conditions later in life because chemotherapy and radiation therapy can cause permanent damage to healthy parts of the body.
+Treatments have improved in the last 30 years, and now patients who have received treatment for lymphoma recently are less likely to experience late effects.
+However, there is still some risk.
+Therefore, it is important for people to receive follow-up care to watch for the late effects explained below.

-- People who have received radiation therapy to the pelvis, high doses of cyclophosphamide, and high-dose chemotherapy for stem cell transplantation are at risk for infertility (inability to have children).
-Learn more about fertility and cancer treatment.
+- People who have received radiation therapy to the pelvis, high doses of cyclophosphamide, and high-dose chemotherapy for stem cell transplantation are at risk for infertility.
+Learn more about fertility concerns and preservation for men and women.

 - All survivors of lymphoma have a higher risk than the general population of developing a secondary cancer.
 This increased risk continues for up to 20 years after treatment.
 The most common secondary cancers include cancer of the lung, brain, kidney, or bladder; melanoma; Hodgkin lymphoma; or leukemia.